 [box]Don’t lose track of your company’s metrics.
 For advice on how to identify your KPIs and how to track them, access our free KPI Discovery Cheatsheet![/box]

 But what happens when things are looking up?
 It’s easier to obtain a loan because of the economy, but with all the capital in the marketplace, an economic bubble builds.
 After a while, that bubble will burst and we’ll find ourselves in a financial crisis again.

 The economy may affect the environment, but the events in the environment also affect the economy.
 We used the housing market crisis in 2007 as an example.
 Imagine walking into your job the next day, without reading or watching the news, expecting to make a sale.
 Yikes!
 You have to know your environment to make good investment decisions.

 We discussed the cyclical nature of bank lending and how to understand the industry.
-Now, we will analyze how to best appeal to the bankers.
+Now, we will analyze how to best appeal to the bankers and how to get a loan when banks aren’t lending.
 Regardless of the economy, the banker still has to evaluate how risky the investment is.
 What is the best way to appeal to bankers?
 Preparing a package of these five things will get you there:

 Preparing at least three years of business financial statements and one or two years of financial projections goes a long way.
 In addition, you should also list out how you will use the loan.
 By preparing a projection of financial statements, this should be easy.

 Knowing where you stand with your credit is useful.
 If there are any inaccuracies, you can correct them without having the bank check and deny you a loan.
 If you have lower credit than you had originally hoped, maybe you can hold off on applying for a loan until you are ready.

 Providing documentation of personal loans is equivalent to providing evidence and saying, “I am worthy of your loan!”
 Personal loans, business loans… they both demonstrate that you owe someone money, and showing the history of your loan relationships indicates the type of relationship you might have with the bank.